 Directed by John Hughes, National Lampoon's Vacation is based on John Hughes's own short story "Vacation '58" which he wrote for the National Lampoon magazine.
 The story details the cross-country hijinks that define the trip in this film.

-The stars of the show are the Griswolds, whose patriarch Clark (Chevy Chase) longs to spend time with his family—by taking them across the country to a theme park named Walley World.
+The stars of the show are the Griswolds, whose patriarch Clark (played by Chevy Chase) longs to spend time with his family—by taking them across the country to a theme park named Walley World.

 Along the way, they encounter a wacky cast of characters who push Clark to make the most of their family vacation.